metabarcoding/obitools4-doc/content/docs/cookbook/local_genbank/_index.md

 GenBank is distributed in two main formats: {{% fasta %}} and {{% genbank %}}.
 The {{% fasta %}} format has the advantage of being smaller than the {{% genbank %}} format because all the sequence annotations stored in the {{% genbank %}} format are not present in the {{% fasta %}} format.
 For metabarcoding, however, the disadvantage is that the {{% fasta %}} format does not contain the sequence taxonomic information stored as a taxon identifier (taxid).

 To combine the advantages of both formats, you can download the {{% genbank %}} format and convert it to the {{% fasta %}} format using the {{< obi obiconvert >}} command.
-The {{< obi obiconvert >}} command takes care to preserve the taxonomic information during the conversion.
+The {{< obi obiconvert >}} command ensures that taxonomic information is preserved during conversion.

-Network interruptions can occur quite frequently during the process of downloading all these files, so there is a chance of a download failure.
-To solve this problem, here is a `Make` script that downloads the GenBank files and converts them in {{% fasta %}} files.
+Network interruptions can occur quite frequently during the process of downloading all these files, so there is a risk of the download failing.
+To solve this problem, here is a `make` script that downloads the GenBank files and converts them in {{% fasta %}} files.
-The choice of `Make` allows the download process to be restarted at the point of failure if it fails.
+The choice of [`make`](https://en.wikipedia.org/wiki/Make_(software)) allows the download process to be restarted at the point of failure if it fails.

-To download GenBank, copy the <a href="Makefile" type="text/x-makefile" download="Makefile">`Makefile`</a> file to your local computer in the directory where you want to put the GenBank files.
+To download GenBank, copy the <a href="Makefile" type="text/x-makefile" download="Makefile">`Makefile`</a> file to your local computer in the directory where you want to store the GenBank files.

 > [!caution] The Makefile script must be called `Makefile` without any extension.